fmpz.h – integers

 The generation is performed by choosing a random number and then finding the next largest prime, and therefore does not quite give a uniform distribution over the set of primes with that many bits.

-Random number generation is performed using the standard Flint random number generator, which is not suitable for cryptographic use.
+Random number generation is performed using the standard FLINT random number generator, which is not suitable for cryptographic use.

 If proved is nonzero, then the integer returned is guaranteed to actually be prime.